cloudera/hue/docs/docs-site/content/developer/api/rest/_index.md

     curl -X POST https://demo.gethue.com/api/v1/storage/rmtree

-- **path:** path of the file or directory to be deleted
+- **path:** path of the file or directory you want to delete
-- **skip_trash:** boolean value to indicate whether to move the deleted file or directory to the trash directory.
+- **skip_trash:** Boolean value to indicate whether to move the deleted file or directory to the trash directory.
 Specify `False` to move the file to the trash.

 **Note:** Currently, the `skip_trash` field is only supported on HDFS.